Coralreefbleaching.com

 What is coral bleaching?

-Whip Coral Coliny
+Whip Coral Coliny - coral reefs bleahing

 One of the most visually dramatic effects of climate change on corals, has been bleaching.
 When the ocean warms, the oxygen content reduces, and corals become ‘bleached’.